 Reasonable daily travelling distance is not defined in the legislation.
 You should apply common sense and take account of local conditions.
 The usual time taken to travel a given distance is an indication of whether that distance is reasonable.
 Employees in the London area, for example, commonly travel much greater distances, or take longer to travel the same distance, to work than those in other parts of the UK.
 You should bear in mind that employers will not normally pay for employees to move to places that are not convenient for the place of work.

-In order to qualify for exemption the removal expenses must be incurred or the removal benefits provided before the last day of the year of assessment following the one in which the employee starts the new job.
-This day is known as the limitation day (Section 274 ITEPA 2003).
+To qualify for exemption, the removal expenses must be incurred or the removal benefits provided before the last day of the year of assessment following the one in which the employee starts the new job.
+This day is known as the limitation day (section 274 ITEPA 2003).
 It does not matter when the employee moves to his or her new home.

 See EIM03105 for extension of the time limit.